cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 The knowledge which CDDL snippets need to be concatenated in order to obtain the desired data model lives entirely outside the CDDL snippets in CDDL 1.0.
-In CDDL 2.0, rules could be packaged as modules and referenced from other modules.
+In CDDL 2.0, rules will be packaged as modules and referenced from other modules.

-There could be some control of namespace pollution, as well as unambiguous referencing into evolving specifications ("versioning") and selection of alternatives (as was emulated with snippets in
+There needs to be some control of namespace pollution, as well as unambiguous referencing into evolving specifications ("versioning") and selection of alternatives (as was emulated with snippets in
 {{Section 11 of ?RFC8428}}, although an alternative approach for expressing